AccessNI checks and an employer’s legal requirements

 Applying for a standard or enhanced check

 Employers can recheck their staff.
-It is up to the employer to decide if they want to have a re-checking policy and to decide the intervals for re-checking.
+An employer decides if they want to have a re-checking policy and intervals for re-checking.
 Some employers recheck every two or three years.
 Others rely on employees declaring any changes to their criminal records.

 Giving a job to an applicant with convictions

 Unless there is a bar, a conviction should not automatically disqualify an individual.
 An employer should consider if a conviction is relevant to the post.

 Sometimes the applicant is committing an offence by applying for the post.
 An individual on one or both of the Disclosure and Barring Service's barred lists is breaking the law if they apply to work in regulated activity.